Longest-serving Vice-President: Petra Pau

 Petra Pau (The Left Party) has served as a Vice-President of the German Bundestag since 7 April 2006.
-She was re-elected to this position by the Bundestag on 24 October 2017.
+She was re-elected to this position by the Bundestag on 26 October 2021.
 Pau has been a Member of the Bundestag since 1998.
-In the Bundestag election on 24 September 2017 she defended her directly elected seat for the constituency of Berlin-Marzahn-Hellersdorf.
+In the elections to the Bundestag on 26 September 2021 she was re-elected via her party’s list for Berlin, representing the constituency of Berlin-Marzahn-Hellersdorf.

-In 2006 she was the second candidate nominated by her parliamentary group for the post of Vice-President and was elected by the Bundestag in the first ballot, after the parliamentary group’s original candidate, Professor Lothar Bisky, had failed to receive the necessary number of votes in four rounds of voting.
+In 2006 Petra Pau was the second candidate nominated by her parliamentary group for the post of Vice-President and was elected by the Bundestag in the first ballot, after the group’s original candidate, Professor Lothar Bisky, had failed to receive the necessary number of votes in four rounds of voting.

 Petra Pau was born in Berlin on 9 August 1963.
 After completing General Polytechnic School she worked as head of a school Pioneer group and qualified to teach German and art.
 She joined the Socialist Unity Party of Germany (SED) in 1983, from which emerged the Party of Democratic Socialism (PDS) in 1990 and, subsequently, the Left Party PDS.
 She worked as a teacher and head of a school Pioneer group until 1985.
 Pau subsequently studied at the SED’s higher-education institute, graduating in social science in 1988.